 A quick hello-world will show if Docker was installed correctly.

-Drone needs some kind of database to store its things.
-I went with SQLite as it's super easy to install but PosgreSQL or MySQL are probably better suited for production systems.
+Drone needs a database to store its things.
+I went with SQLite as it's super easy to install but PostgreSQL or MySQL are probably better suited for production systems.
 Drone doesn't mind and can run with MySQL, PostgreSQL or SQLite.

 Now you can tell Docker to fetch the latest Drone image (0.4 at the time of writing):